Meet Sotto Voce’s current members – the cast of Jessie Downs’s new opera, “The Second Sight” – and the opera’s production team!

 Julia Anne Cordani is a Buffalo-based performer and educator, passionate about music accessibility and advocacy.
-She will be playing the role of Fourth Spirit – one of the specters that variously haunt and guide the lead characters – in the first production of The Second Sight.
+She will be playing the role of the Bird Spirit– one of the specters that variously haunt and guide the lead characters – in the first production of The Second Sight.

 Julia is a light coloratura soprano.
 Originally from Lewiston, New York, she is currently a first year graduate student at the University at Buffalo, working towards her Master’s Degree in Voice Performance.
 She holds two Bachelor’s Degrees from UB in Voice Performance and Linguistics, and studies with Dr. Tiffany Du Mouchelle.
 Julia has extensive experience in the performance of contemporary solo and choral repertoire, as well as standard works.
 At UB, Julia sings in the Contemporary Ensemble, Polyglot Opera Studio, Choir, and Chamber Ensemble.
 In the greater Buffalo community, she sings in the Women’s Chorus of Buffalo, QED Vocal Ensemble, and Vocalis Chamber Choir.

 An accomplished soloist, she has performed locally and nationally with the Freudig Singers of Western New York, Ensemble Signal, Slee Sinfonietta, University at Delaware Chorale, the Syndicate for the New Arts, Buffalo Opera Unlimited, and the UB Symphony Orchestra.
 Outside of her vocal career, Julia enjoys serving as the Site Manager and Instrument Inventory Manager at Buffalo String Works, a Buffalo-based music education nonprofit.
 She also enjoys taking care of her betta fish, Oya, and her friend Snail the (aptly named) Snail.
 Recent engagements have included appearing as a chorus member in Donizetti’s L’Elisir d’Amore and as Lucy in Menotti’s The Telephone.
-Julia is also excited to be singing Frasquita in Georges Bizet’s Carmen in May 2020 and Angel More in Virgil Thompson’s The Mother of Us All in October 2020, both with Buffalo Opera Unlimited.
+Julia is also excited to be singing Frasquita in Georges Bizet’s Carmen and Angel More in Virgil Thompson’s The Mother of Us All in rescheduled productions from 2020 with Buffalo Opera Unlimited.

 Ms. Fatta has been praised highly for her very expansive range and dramatic skills, singing from Bass I to Soprano II.
 She performs professionally as a Bass in the famous Vivaldi’s Women choir (aka Schola Pietatis Antonio Vivaldi) as seen on the BBC (Richard Vendome, director), and is also the Founder and Artistic Director of The Women of Vivaldi, one of the few full all-female ensembles in the nation.
 Suzanne also enjoys performing both early and contemporary music with some of the top organizations in WNY such as Buffalo Philharmonic Orchestra, The Buffalo Chamber Players, Eastman Collegium Musicum, Nickel City Opera, Ars Nova Musicians/ Viva Vivaldi Fest, Vocális Chamber Choir, Sotto Voce Vocal Collective, QED, Camerata di Sant’Antonio, Opera Sacra, June in Buffalo, Harmonia Chamber Singers, Buffalo Opera Unlimited, Buffalo Gay Men’s Chorus, Buffalo Master Chorale, OperaBuffs of WNY, The Opera Foundation of Buffalo; and with several early music groups in Europe.
 An early music specialist, Suzanne sang the Tenor and Alto solos in Bach Weihnachtsoratorium completing the cycle in early 2019.
 In early 2017 Suzanne headlined the Vivaldi WinterFest with Music Niagara; she debuted at Rochester Early Music Festival and the Fredonia Bach & Beyond Baroque Music Festival some time earlier.
 She also performs in a cabaret-style show (the longest run in WNY) with the award-winning DIVA by DIVA, and her pop-jazz-world Demo CD Brucia La Terra came out in late 2016 (2-time nominee for Female Jazz Vocalist of the Year in the JazzBuffalo Reader’s Poll).